 Rocks that fall from the sky...

-• Meteorite: A rock from space that falls through Earth's atmosphere.
+• Meteorite: A rock from space that falls to Earth.

 - Meteor: The bright trail seen as a shooting star.
 Typically only a grain of sand. - Meteoroid: A rock in space prone to become a meteor.